-- Drive space-Monitors how much drive space remains on each logical drive.
-Thresholds are configurable for each logical drive. - Fan speeds-Monitors the speed for cooling fans installed in the computer.
-(Fan speed monitoring can occur only if you have configured sensors.) - Performance-Monitors performance data of counters you specify (for components such as drives, memory, network traffic, and so forth). - Services-Monitors the system services you have selected. - Temperatures-Monitors the temperature of vital components in your system.
-(Temperature monitoring can occur only if you have configured sensors.) - Virtual memory-Monitors how much virtual memory remains available to the computer.
+- Chassis intrusion-Monitors when the system's chassis is opened. - Drive failure prediction-Monitors a S.M.A.R.T. drive for potential disk failure. - Drive space-Monitors how much drive space remains on each logical drive.
+Thresholds are configurable for each logical drive. - ECC error detection-Monitors the detection of ECC (error-correcting code) memory. - Fan speeds-Monitors the speed for cooling fans installed in the computer. - Performance-Monitors performance data of counters you specify (for components such as drives, memory, network traffic, and so forth). - Power supplies-Monitors the status of each power supply on the system. - Services-Monitors the system services you have selected. - Temperatures-Monitors the temperature of vital components in your system. - Virtual memory-Monitors how much virtual memory remains available to the computer.
 Thresholds are configurable. - Voltages-Monitors the power voltages on the computer's power supply lines.
-(Voltage monitoring can occur only if you have configured sensors.)

 When a problem occurs in one of the areas listed above, the computer's health status changes from Normal to either Warning or Critical, depending on the event and its severity.
-(The status
+(The status icon for the computer will include a Warning or Critical icon.)
+You can observe a computer's health change using one of the following Intel Server Manager tools: